StrangeBeeCorp/docs/docs/thehive/installation/deploying-a-cluster.md

     systemctl start thehive
     ```
 This command initiates TheHive service, enabling S3 file storage functionality as configured.
 Make sure to execute this command on each node of TheHive cluster to ensure proper functionality across the entire setup.

+!!! warning "Initial startup delay"
+    The initial start, or first start after configuring indexes, might take some time if the database contains a large amount of data.
+This time is due to the index creation process.

 ---